Volunteer Frequently Asked Questions

 What information will I need to provide to start the Garda Vetting process?

 After you have completed your online application form you will need to complete an online Garda Vetting form (eVetting).
 The first part of the Garda Vetting procedure we will require photographic identification (i.e. A valid Passport or Drivers License) and also a recent utility bill or document that proves your address.
 Instructions regarding the Garda Vetting procedure will be sent to you after you have applied as a volunteer.
-You will need to come to our offices in Dublin to complete the Garda Vetting in person.
-We plan to have more locations available to process your Garda Vetting over the coming months.
+You can start the garda vetting process in our offices, in your local safeguarding office or in your parish.
+Garda vetting forms can be downloaded and printed here.
 For further information please see https://vetting.garda.ie/Help/FAQ

 WMOF2018 volunteers will be assigned from a wide variety of roles to match their skills and experience.
 Tasks may include supporting information and welcome centres, transport hubs and event services at the major WMOF2018 venues.
 Most volunteer roles will be WMOF2018-time specific i.e. 21st August 2018- 26th August 2017.
 However, we also have opportunities to volunteer pre and post WMOF2018.